sujato/cullavagga/dpcv-project.md

 The text of each manuscript is to be inputted as accurately and literally as possible.
 There is no editorial input; no corrections, identifications of variants, restoration of text, and the like.
 Texts are romanized, but without adding punctuation, capitals, or any other features.
 This keeps the job of the typist as simple as possible.

 Some editorial intervention will be necessary, however, in the case of unclear or missing portions of the manuscript.
-These can be marked with [brackets] or some similar convention.
+Unclear *akṣaras* can be marked with [brackets] or some similar convention, while missing *akṣaras* can be indicated with +.

 I recommend using the open-source text editor Atom for this process.
 It can be used on any operating system, and comes with native Github integration (in fact it is built by Github).
 Whenever the typists save their work it will be automatically synchronized with the central repository on Github.
 SuttaCentral has created a plugin to enable easy typing of Pali on Atom.